Height pairings for algebraic cycles on the product of a curve and a surface: Algebraic cohomology cycles

 The projection to the last two components is given by

-\item The intersection with $\xi$ gives a bijection $A^1(X)_{\rig}\iso A^2(X)_{\rig}$ with respect to the isomorphism given by intersection with $\xi$:
+\item The intersection with $\xi$ gives a bijection $A^1(X)_{\rig}\iso A^2(X)_{\rig}$ with respect to the isomorphism given by intersection with $\pi_S^*\xi$:

-\end{enumerate} \end{prop} \begin{proof} The first two parts are clear.
-For third part, we need only prove the surjectivity.
+\end{enumerate} \end{prop} \begin{proof} The first part is clear.
+For the second part, we notice that the map \ref{eq-kd} takes cycles in $A^i(X)$ to cycles in $A^i(X)$.
+Thus it induces a decomposition on $A^i(X)$.
+For the third part, we only need to prove the surjectivity.
 Let $\alpha \in A^2(X)_{\rig}$.
 We lift $\alpha$ to a class $\wt\alpha\in \Ch^2(X)$ and consider the morphism of abelian varieties:

-This map does not depend on choice of lifting $\wt\alpha$ because it is determined by induced map on cohomology which is given by $\alpha ^*$:
+This map does not depend on the choice of lifting $\wt\alpha$ because $\alpha^*$ induces the following map on cohomology:

 Now we combine the map $\wt\alpha ^*$ with the following polarization map defined by $\xi$: